Specy/s68k/tests/corpus/README.md

   `editor/flappy-bird.x68` and `move.w #$ffffffff,d2` in
   `editor/snake-1.asm`.
-The quick forms go the other way and truncate to eight bits, so `moveq #-1,d3` in `editor/binary-search-1.asm` prints as `moveq #$ff,d3`.
-Both lines move when values are evaluated in 64 bits and range-checked against the operand size, as the design record has it.
+The quick forms go the other way and truncate to eight bits, so `moveq #-1,d3` in `editor/binary-search-1.asm` prints as `moveq #$ff,d3`. *(This one turned out not to move: phase 1 evaluates values in 64 bits and range-checks them against the operand size, and then stores the immediate in the same 32 bits and the quick form's count in the same 8, so every one of these lines prints exactly as it did.)*
 * **The Entry point is the first instruction in all 30 fixtures**, so no snapshot tells the two rules of this version apart: `bad-apple.x68` is the only program spelling the Label `START:` and it is on the first instruction anyway, and the five other `.x68` write a lowercase `start:` that the case-sensitive lookup does not see. `end` is not even a known Mnemonic here, so the third source the design gives the Entry point cannot be written.
-The rules are pinned by `entry_point_is_an_uppercase_start_label_or_the_first_instruction` in `src/test/corpus.rs` rather than by any fixture, and phase 1 needs its own test of the `end expr` / `START` / first-instruction precedence.
+The rules are pinned by `entry_point_is_end_then_an_uppercase_start_label_then_the_first_instruction` in `src/test/corpus.rs` rather than by any fixture — phase 1 renamed that test and gave it the `end expr` case, which 1.4.2 could not even parse.
 * **Every instruction is 4 bytes**, whatever it encodes to on a real 68000, so every address in `instructions` steps by 4.
 * **`add`/`sub` and `cmp` disagree about which rewrite wins.** `add #1,a0`